Financial Responsibility and Payment Options

 Payment in Full - PD

-This involves students who are paying their tuition themselves.
-Payment is due two weeks prior to the start of the term.
+Online payments may be made through the Connections portal.
 Depending on when the student registers, he/she may or may not receive an e-statement before payment is due.
 The payment is still due two weeks prior to the start of the term.
 If the student is registering during this two-week period, payment must be made at the time of registration.

 Monthly Payment Plan - TM